-A new Reserve Unit within the West Midlands started recruiting in Summer 2015 - No 605 (County of Warwick) RAuxAF Squadron located at RAF Cosford.
+The RAF Reserves unit within the West Midlands is No 605 (County of Warwick) RAuxAF Squadron located at RAF Cosford.

 605 (County of Warwick) Squadron’s Reservist positions are open to both males and females, ranging from 18 – 55 years of age.

 All necessary training is provided and previous military experience is not essential.
 For those individuals interested in joining the Squadron, further information can be found by either accessing the RAF Recruitment website or ringing 0345 606 9069.
 The Squadron primarily employs Reservists in three logistic disciplines and for the Royal Air Force Police.

 - Logistic Drivers help to keep Royal Air Force personnel and equipment moving, ensuring that they are available in the right place at the right time.
 In this role you could operate a range of vehicles from light motor vehicles, minibuses and large goods vehicles to specialist airfield equipment.

 - Logistic Suppliers are a key element of the Royal Air Force.
 They play a vital role in the delivery of ‘Air Power’ by providing the logistical supply support required to enable the Royal Air Force to fulfil its operational and peacetime obligations.
 Suppliers are responsible for the through-life management of Service assets from the receipt, storage, handling, accounting and distribution of equipment to their disposal/destruction.

 - Logistic Chefs provide a complete range of catering support for the Royal Air Force.
 It ranges from an individual catering for hundreds of personnel in one of the messes on base to operating in a deployed field kitchen in an austere environment.